-A total $1.13 million in core grants, which are requests for up to $50,000, was distributed Tuesday to 59 nonprofits.
-A total 157 applicants applied for more than $4.5 million in funding.
+A total of $1.13 million in core grants, which are requests for up to $50,000, was distributed Tuesday to 59 nonprofits.
+A total of 157 applicants sought more than $4.5 million in funding.

 Two mission grants, which are for requests of $50,000 to $500,000, also were announced, totaling $325,000.
 The DRA received 66 qualifying mission grant applications totaling $17 million, and more recipients will be announced in the coming months.